CiscoISE/terraform-provider-ciscoise/docs/data-sources/network_access_dictionary.md

 subcategory: ""
 description: |-
   It performs read operation on Network Access - Dictionary.
-  Get all Dictionaries.
-  GET a dictionary by name
+  Get all Dictionaries.GET a dictionary by name
 ---

 # ciscoise_network_access_dictionary (Data Source)

 It performs read operation on Network Access - Dictionary.

-Get all Dictionaries.
+- Get all Dictionaries.
-GET a dictionary by name
+- GET a dictionary by name

 ## Example Usage